Pages

 If you've cared for a loved one with dementia, you know how that goes...
 On and on, right?

 Those were hard years, and looking back I wonder the extent to which sitting in those chairs with Dad, and that particular "conversation" we always had, played a role in the halt of my Levitt attendance.
-For a long time even after his passing, I couldn't look at those chairs in our garage without recalling his questions about someplace he should have recognized as his own.
-I know there were several years I didn't even sit in them.
+For a long time after his passing, I couldn't even look at those chairs in our garage without recalling his questions about someplace he should have recognized as his own.
 Perhaps it's more than coincidental that October 12, which was this past Saturday, marked the 9th anniversary of his death from full-blown Alzheimer's.
 And October 12 was the last regularly-scheduled concert of this year's Levitt Arlington season.

 And I took Dad's high-back canvas chair to sit in.
 I can do it now without much emotion.